aragon/hack/docs/cli-usage.md

 ### Using Metamask

-The easiets way to interact with your DAO is using [Metamask](https://metamask.io/).
+The easiest way to interact with your DAO is using [Metamask](https://metamask.io/).
 In order to do so, you must make sure that:

 - It's unlocked
 - Private network (_Localhost 8545_) is chosen